Motorbike-specific socks – an often overlooked piece of kit that’s worth a second thought!

 If you’re going to spend a lot of money on waterproof boots and fancy socks, then for God’s sake: keep your toenails trimmed.”

-Like with many of the socks on our list, it’s best to avoid letting the velcro straps from your boot touch your socks.
+Like many of the socks on our list, it’s best to avoid letting the velcro straps from your boot touch your socks.
 This can result in thread pulling or balling.

 Best Motorbike Socks Reviews